 Your motorhome is a significant investment and it makes sense to protect it.
 Unfortunately motorhomes are popular targets for thieves, as not only are they valuable in their own right, but they are often filled with expensive contents.
-Get more free technical support and advice when you join the Club.

 Firstly, it pays to remember simple precautions like closing windows, locking all doors when you are away from the vehicle, and never leaving valuables on display.
 Also, try not to leave your motorhome unattended for long periods of time if at all possible.

 Secondly, your insurer may require additional security measures be installed such as an alarm, immobiliser or, tracking device for when the vehicle is left unattended.
 In certain circumstances, some insurers will specify what device or devices you will be required to install, or it may give discount for a particular security device.